 iMessage is quick and easy to figure out and use, and its chat bubbles and chat windows have become part of collective memory.
 In fact, think on texting right now and I’m sure you’re visualising blue and grey chat bubbles with the contact name displayed in the centre, right with the anticipation of a hilarious and/or embarrassing autocorrect joke unfolding right in front of your eyes.

-Everyone wants iMessage, and so blogs trying to get clicks from search engines and social media actively make giant claims about their method.
+Everyone wants the app, and so blogs trying to get clicks from search engines and social media actively make giant claims about their method.
 None of them are worth it, however, since they all talk about using emulators.

 Emulators are good if you’re a developer and can figure out what will make your PC run faster when the application cramps it up in a single month.
 For the rest of us, the emulator does absolutely nothing but give short term gratification by letting us run a game or two and then slowing the PC to a halt to the point where trying to launch a web browser becomes painful.

 It is important to note here that not all versions of VMware run on all Windows versions.
 For example, support for Windows Vista stopped after version 10.0, so you’ll have to get a VMware version that falls between 6.0 and 10.0 to run virtual machines on your Windows Vista PC.
-Similarly, if you have Windows 10 1607 or later, you’re going to need to pick VMware 12.5 or above to run Virtual machines on it.
+Similarly, if you have Windows 10.1 or later, you’re going to need to pick VMware 12.5 or above to run Virtual machines on it.
 Windows 7, 8 and 10 are all supported on VMware.
-Find the procedure to install virtual machines and run iMessage for PC on it below.
+So let’s start by guiding you the installation procedure for virtual machines.

 - Download VMware Workstation application on your PC.
-You need only google it to find a link.
-Make sure the version you download is compatible with the Windows version you’re using.
+Make sure the version you download is compatible with the Windows version you’re using (check our above guidelines).
 Also, check if your AMD processor is compatible.
 Intel processors usually are.

-- Extract the downloaded files if they have been downloaded in a compressed format.
-Run the installation file as Administrator (you can right click the file to find the option).
+- Extract the downloaded files if you have got them in a compressed (.ZIP) format.
+Run the installation file as Administrator (right click the file).
 Reboot the PC when prompted and you’re done installing the base software.

 - You now need to install Mac OS on your Windows PC.
 Download Mac OS (there are several versions available across the internet; google to find one you like).

-- You now need to extract the files and unlock them.
+- Now extract the files and unlock them.
 Double click the unlock folders to do so.